 This therapy is a promising treatment.
 It is only appropriate in a small number of people.
 There are limits to how far the infrared light source will travel into the cancer itself.
 The tumor must be small.
 It is also not used in cancer that has spread to any lymph nodes or other structures.

-To help reduce your chance of esophageal cancer:
+To help reduce your chances of esophageal cancer:

 This type of cancer is usually detected in later stages.
-People who have risk factors, especially GERD or Barrett's esophagus, should talk to their doctor about screening tests.
-Screening tests will look for cancer in people before they have any symptoms.
+People who have risk factors, especially GERD or Barrett esophagus, should talk to their doctor about screening tests.
+Screening tests will look for cancer before symptoms appear.